Bojarajan073/data-version-control/README.md

 git status

-Git will be responsible for tracking source code, configuration, documentation, and DVC metadata.
+Git will be responsible for tracking:

+Source code
+Configuration
+Documentation
+DVC metadata
-Step 2: Initialize DVC
+2. Initialize DVC

 Initialize DVC inside the Git repository:

 dvc init

-This creates the DVC configuration directory:
+This creates the .dvc directory.

-.dvc/

 The project will now contain both Git and DVC metadata.

-A simplified project structure may look like:
+Example:

 project/
 │
 ├── .git/
-│
 ├── .dvc/
-│   └── config
-│
 ├── data/
-│   └── customer_churn.csv
-│
-├── README.md
-└── ...
+└── README.md

-Step 3: Add the Dataset to DVC
+3. Add Dataset to DVC

-Suppose the dataset is located at:
+Assume the dataset is located at:

 data/customer_churn.csv

-Run:
+Add the dataset to DVC:

 dvc add data/customer_churn.csv